 (b) complete and sign a declaration of conformity for the device.

-A test report for a LIPD device is not actually required however, if you are going to sign the Declaration of Conformity (DoC) you should be sure that is based upon technical justification and evidence, not forgetting you still have to ensure that the product complies with the LIPD.
+A test report for a LIPD device is not actually required, however, if you are going to sign the Declaration of Conformity (DoC) you should be sure that your declaration is based upon technical evidence, not forgetting that you still have to ensure and prove that the product complies.

-The ACMA’s compliance scheme is similar to the Europe’s and is based upon “self-declaration of compliance” it’s the suppliers responsibility to ensure that they satisfy themselves that the product is compliant before they sign the DoC.
-Typically through a test report, you would normally state on the DoC the test report details in the correct section the evidence i.e. “Compliance – applicable standards and other supporting documents”.
+The ACMA’s compliance scheme is similar to Europe’s and is based upon “self-declaration of compliance”.
+It is the supplier’s responsibility to ensure that the product is compliant before they sign the DoC.
+This is best done with a test report.
+The test report details and the standard used should be stated in the DoC.

 Ensuring compliance with the LIPD

-The LIPD references the methods as per the industry standard AS/NZS 4268 ‘Radio equipment and systems – Short range devices – Limits and methods of measurement’.
-The current version of AS/NZS 4268 is the 2017 version.
-This new version of the standard has some changes including more guidance upon the use of existing certifications such as FCC and ETSI standards.
-An FCC test report or an ETSI test report may be able to be used as evidence in full to demonstrate compliance.
-This means that their are presently two routes of using existing compliance evidence,
+The LIPD references the methods in the industry standard AS/NZS 4268 ‘Radio equipment and systems – Short range devices – Limits and methods of measurement’.
+Make sure that you use the current version of AS/NZS 4268.
+This latest version of the standard has some changes including more guidance on the use of existing approvals such as FCC and ETSI.
+An FCC test report or an ETSI test report may be used as evidence in full to demonstrate compliance.
+Either of the two routes may be used to comply.

 A) a valid FCC test report or